shrapnelnet/libremines/README.md

 mvn wrapper:wrapper -Dmaven=3.8.8
 ```

-This is helpful for version management, in case you have an incompatible version of maven installed, but most people will not need this.
+This is helpful for version management, in case you have an incompatible version of maven installed.
 Install dependencies:

 ```shell